loading_gif

 • What qualification will you receive after completing this course and how will you be assessed?

 You need to be aware of the university location and other geographical information of the UK.
 The interviewer must not feel that you have not done enough research about the university location and its facilities.
-Your accommodation arrangements must be made as soon as your admission is confirmed and inform the same to the interviewer.
+Your accommodation arrangements must be made as soon as your admission is confirmed, so you can inform the interviewer of the same.

 Do you plan to work while studying?